First steps with Zentyal¶

 In addition, you can define each interface to be External if it is connected to an external network, such as the Internet.
 In order to apply stricter firewall policies.
 If you don’t do this, the interface is considered internal, connected to a local network.

-When you configure an interface to serve DHCP, not only do you configure the IP address, but also the DNS servers and gateway.
+When you configure an interface to make DHCP requests, you get configuration for IP address, but also the DNS servers and gateway.
 This is usual for hosts within the local network or for external interfaces connected to the ADSL routers.

 If you decide to configure a static interface you must specify the IP address and the network mask.
 You can also associate one or more Virtual Interface to this real interface to use additional IP addresses.